 Did You Know?

-- Tennessee does not require high schools to offer Computer Science
+Tennessee requires high schools to offer computer science

 Tennessee Computer Science Stats